-In all Altix UV 1000 servers all the system controller types (SMNs, CMCs and BMCs) communicate with each other in the following ways:
+In all SGI UV 2000 servers all the system controller types (SMNs, CMCs and BMCs) communicate with each other in the following ways:

-- System control commands and communications are passed between the SMN and CMCs via a private dedicated gigabit Ethernet.
-The CMCs communicate directly with the BMC in each installed blade by way of the IRU's internal backplane. - All CMCs can communicate with each other via an Ethernet "ring" configuration network established within an SSI. - In larger configurations the system control communication path includes a private, dedicated Ethernet switch that allows communication between SSI environments.
+- System control commands and communications are passed between the SMN and CMCs via a private dedicated gigabit Ethernet network.
+The CMCs communicate directly with the BMC in each installed blade by way of the IRU's internal backplane. - All CMCs can communicate with each other via an Ethernet "ring" configuration network established within an SSI. - In larger configurations the system control communication path includes a private, dedicated Ethernet switch that allows communication between an SMN and multiple SSI environments.